-- A study, reported in “Genetics and Molecular Biology,” discovered that coal-fired power plants produce, and emit, greater amounts of radioactive material, than nuclear power plants of comparable size.
-The radioactive material from coal, create polycyclic aromatic hydrocarbons (PAH), which generate carcinogenic and mutagenic effects.
+- A study, reported in “Genetics and Molecular Biology,” discovered that coal-fired power plants produce and emit greater amounts of radioactive material than nuclear power plants of comparable size.
+The radioactive material from coal creates polycyclic aromatic hydrocarbons (PAH), which generate carcinogenic and mutagenic effects.
 These cause chromosomal aberrations in the DNA of adults, negatively affecting the reproductive organs, as well as causing cell death.

 - We should be able to take a lesson from China, where coal pollution has been indicted in increased rates of infertility, child mortality, and birth defects.
-A report on reproductive health and the environment in China found that too-high levels of PAH in water, decreased semen quality parameters and sperm count, reducing fertility in men.
+A report on reproductive health and the environment in China found that too-high levels of PAH in water, decreased semen quality parameters and sperm count, reducing fertility in people with male reproductive organs.
 The negative impact on reproductive health from toxic runoff in industrial waste water has been backed up by additional studies, both in the U.S., and abroad.

 - A report, compiled in 2010 by the U.S. Environmental Protection Agency (EPA), found that broad-based, unacceptable risk to human health is posed by coal combustion waste in water, particularly in those who live near coal ash containment facilities.